isotopp/isotopp.github.io/_posts/2015-03-27-go-away-or-i-will-replace-you.md

 ![](/uploads/2015/03/devops-en.016.jpg)

-I have been known to anny people with saying that "Whenever you are using ssh, you might as well open a ticket."
+I have been known to annoy people with saying that "Whenever you are using ssh, you might as well open a ticket."

 If you need to login to a box manually to look something up, you are looking at a monitoring defect - make a ticket for that.
 If you need to login to a box manually to change something, you are looking at an automation defect - make a ticket for that.
 I have literally been beaten for saying that.